Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 ## Encrypted passwords

-With the fix Bob Clements put it, the behavior of the password check could no longer be determined from the page access.
+With the fix Bob Clements put in, the behavior of the password check could no longer be determined from the page access.
 However, developers at BBN soon became aware that storing passwords in plaintext was not very secure to begin with.
 Bob writes, "A day or so later, someone realized that relying on keeping plaintext copies of passwords in the system files was not a smart thing to do.
 So we created encrypted passwords."
+Bob Thomas wrote the encryption code, and Bob Clements changed the password checking mechanism.

 "We encrypted the passwords so you had to compare the encrypted form of the password with the pre-stored version of the encrypted password.